 In order to achieve its objectives, SEBI takes care of the three most important financial market participants.

-— Players in the capital market i.e. the traders and investor.
+— Players in the Capital Market i.e. The Traders and Investors.
 The capital markets are functioning only because the traders exist.
 SEBI is responsible for ensuring that the investors don’t become victims of any stock market manipulation or fraud.

 — Financial Intermediaries.
 They act as mediators in the securities market and ensure that the stock market transactions take place in a smooth and secure manner.
 SEBI monitors the activities of the stock market intermediaries like brokers and sub-brokers.